 Related reading: Types of Welding Defects

-During titanium pipe welding, the argon gas maintenance layer formed by the argon arc welding gun can only protect the welding pool from the harmful effects of air, while it has no protective effect on the solidified weld and its surrounding areas near the high-temperature state.
+During the welding of titanium pipes, the argon arc welding gun creates an argon gas maintenance layer that only protects the welding pool from the harmful effects of air.
+However, this layer does not offer any protection to the solidified weld or the surrounding areas that are near the high-temperature state.

 With the increasing of oxidation level, the weld color of titanium tube changes and the weld plasticity decreases.